magicoli/multipass/readme.txt

 Bring orders from several sources together and see them as a single provision of services.

-Particularly useful in lodging facilities, if your business offers other kinds of services (meals, vehicule rentals, merchandising, local products...) that are not or poorly handled by the main booking engine.
+Particularly useful in lodging facilities, if your business offers other kinds of services (meals, vehicule rentals, merchandising, local products...) that are not or poorly handled by your usual booking engine.

-This should also fit well for other kind of services, needing a more fluid approach than usual e-commerce solutions.
+This plugin could also fit well other kinds of services, needing a more fluid approach than usual e-commerce solutions.

 DISCLAIMER: this is an early-stage development version, updates might include breaking changes until 1.0 release.